 In transparency, this was my first time using Adobe Express and I'm truthful in saying it took me 30 minutes to do.
 That said, if I add time for Step 1 and 2, it may have taken a full hour.

 Since I'm comfortable in using other video editing programs, I did find Adobe Spark to be overly simplified for my tastes, but I do feel this is a great starting point for most as evidenced by the end product video.

 There are some questions you'll ask and so I'll address them up front.

-Can you get rid of the Adobe Spark logo?
+Can you get rid of the Adobe Express logo?
 Sure.
 Anything for a fee.
 You can upgrade for $9.99/mth and you gain some additional capabilities:

-- Replace the Adobe Spark logo with your own
+- Replace the Adobe Express logo with your own

-- Add your brand to Spark graphics, web pages, and video stories
+- Add your brand to Adobe Express graphics, web pages, and video stories

 - Select colors and fonts that reflect your brand

 Using Adobe Spark is pretty simple and there's an introduction video that will show you the basic steps worth watching.